ENG-Jole/engjoledotnet/content/posts/advent_of_code_1.md

     return larger_measurements
 {{</highlight>}}
-I was then just cumatively adding each greater than 0 difference to the psuedo-counter I set up.
+I was then just cumulatively adding each greater than 0 difference to the pseudo-counter I set up.
 Worked out ok.
 I probably could have instead used some itertools trickery for the lookahead but I think this is generally more readable...and it's not like performance really matters!
-This passed sucessfully and....
+This passed successfully and....

 ### Wait, There's a Part 2????